ome/omero-figure/README.rst

 It is also possible to develop figure in docker without creating a python environment locally.
 The Docker image at ``omero-figure/Dockerfile`` is built on top of `openmicroscopy/omero-web-standalone:latest <https://hub.docker.com/r/openmicroscopy/omero-web-standalone>`_, so you will have a fully functional omero-web environment while developing ``omero-figure``.
+This Docker image includes OMERO.figure.
+You can either replace this with a link to your local ``omero-figure`` repo or you can use the Docker copy of OMERO.figure for development.

-First build the Docker image and specify the server you wish to connect to:
+In either case, start by building the Docker image and specify the server you wish to connect to:

 ::